We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Yeast infections

-According to the U.S. Department of Health and Human Services, 3 out of 4 women will have a yeast infection at some point during their lifetimes.
+According to the U.S. Department of Health and Human Services, 3 out of 4 women will have a yeast infection during their lifetime.
 Overgrowth of yeast — the most common culprit being Candida — can cause swelling, burning, and itchiness of the entire vaginal area, including the labia.

 Bacterial vaginosis